glacier national park

 The Going-to-the-Sun Road is a two-lane, narrow road, reaching an elevation of 6,646 feet.
 From the road, visitors experience breathtaking views of valleys and mountains, and at times the drop-off from the road is steep.
 The road has a stone wall or guard rail on the outside lane, for safety.
 For those with issues with heights, the east to west route will keep you on the inside lane.

 You certainly can.
 Jackson Glacier Overlook affords the best opportunity to see a glacier from the road.
 Jackson Glacier Overlook is located on the east side of the Going-to-the-Sun Road between Logan Pass and St. Mary.

-For safety reasons, 40 miles per hour is the speed limit in the lower elevations of the road and 25 miles per hour in the alpine section.
+For safety reasons, 45 miles per hour is the speed limit in the lower elevations of the road and 25 miles per hour in the alpine section.

 Logan Pass is the highest point on the Going-to-the-Sun Road at 6,646 feet.

 Glacier's western valleys tend to receive the most rainfall.
 Summer daytime temperatures can reach above 90 degrees Fahrenheit (expect slightly cooler temperatures in the higher elevations).
 Overnight lows can drop to about 20 degrees Fahrenheit and snow can fall at any time.
 Be prepared for a variety of weather conditions and pack accordingly, dress in layers and always bring rain gear.
-Drivers should always drive with caution during changing, inclement weather.

 5 days ago

 1 week ago